Just what was this palace that Arthur Evans discovered at Knossos?

+The most spectacular feature in the northwest corner is the so-called Throne Room.
 The Throne room was the first site to be excavated by Evans in his preliminary season, and he left it open over winter, and it was the worse for wear when he returned next summer, so it has been heavily reconstructed — indeed it is aroused Evans’ interest in the importance of conservation.
-But the throne room as reconstructed is impressive with a low seat forming a ‘throne’.
+This was restored in spectacular fashion by Evans — well, not all that spectacular, just a low seat with high back.

 Beyond the grand staircase, the central part of the western side was another elaborate suite of rooms which Evans called ‘the Palace Sanctuary’.
 At the centre were two rooms that he called the Temple Repository where there were cists in the floor which contained the finest discoveries made at Knossos – fragments of over thirty jars or amphorae.
 There were also small clay seals used to fasten bags, evidence for produce that had been brought into the palace.
 There was also a tablet in the Minoan Linear A script demonstrating that it belongs to the early period of the palace which was destroyed by the great earthquake that marks the division between the Middle and New palaces.

 The finest object is a famous figurine of a snake goddess with bare breasts that is perhaps the best known figure of Minoan art.
-(I sometimes wonder whether the typical Minoan dress of a long flounced skirt but with bare breasts is not a figment of the modern male imagination, wishing onto the Minoans the sort of dress that you wish your wives or girlfriends were brave enough to wear.
-But this snake goddess and indeed several engraved amulets seem to suggest that the style was genuine enough.
+(I sometimes wonder whether the typical Minoan dress of a long flounced skirt but with bare breasts is not a figment of the modern male imagination.
+But this snake goddess and indeed several engraved amulets seem to suggest that the style was genuine enough).
 One wonders too what the snakes were doing.
 Was there a ritual ordeal whereby the young men had to go out into the court and run with the bulls: if they were gored, they died, but if they succeeded in leaping over the back, they became the king.
 Meanwhile the women had to handle a snake in each hand.
 If a snake bit them, they died; if they survived, they were clearly pure in spirit and beloved of the gods and they therefore became a queen.)

 Behind the western range is what was probably the most important part of the palace – the magazines, the rows and rows of storerooms filled with pithoi, the huge storage jars in which olive oil was stored in huge quantities.
 Probably it was not just olive oil; there were other treasures such as woollen blankets.
 And it was not just for storage but it was for display too, and part of the ritual would have been perambulating round the magazines to admire the wealth of the ruler, and by implication the wealth of the whole country, so that the farmers could see the fruit of their labours.